Clastic Dikes: Whence Upward Intrusion?

 ...the clastic dikes resulted from upward injections of ground water.
 Each hydraulic injection probably was caused by bank-storage effluent when a pressure difference was produced by a large lowering of Lake Lewis.
 Such a lowering occurred after a deterioration of the impounding dam and could have been a repetitious event.
 The first such lake lowering apparently produced a hydraulic lift and the injection of water into a equidimensional [sic] system of fractures.
 Later injections used mostly the established transverse dike planes and produced the many laminae of the dikes.

-Newcomb's upward-pinching "branches" imply the dikes ascended from a remobilized (in situ, wet) layer at depth, though he presents no evidence supporting the assertion.
+Newcomb's lower "trunk" and rising "branches" imply the dikes ascended from a source layer at depth, though he identifies no such bed in the GSOC abstract or in the several dozen other reports he authored.

+Pleistocene dikes intrude Tertiary sediments.
 Typical sheeted clastic dikes filled with Touchet Bed sediment intrude downward into oxidized sands of the Ellensburg Formation at Snipes Mountain, WA.
-Identical dikes intrude several other formations beneath Missoula Flood deposits at dozens of locations in Eastern Washington.
+Identical dikes intrude several other formations that underlie Missoula Flood deposits at dozens of locations in Eastern Washington.
 My photo.

-Perhaps there's an alternative explanation.
-Maybe Newcomb sought to curry favor with Richard Foster Flint, at that time an aging but still towering figure in post-WWII geoscience.
-In his earlier days, Flint had surveyed the Cheney-Palouse scabland tract (Flint, 1938), eventually working his way south into the Walla Walla Valley.
-There, Flint named the Touchet Beds at their type locality - the bluffs of the Walla Walla River south of Touchet, WA.
-Flint is first in the literature to mention the "sedimentary dikes" and postulate on their origin,
+3.)
+Perhaps Newcomb was working from notes by Richard Foster Flint, an aging but still towering figure at USGS and Yale University.
+Years earlier, Flint had hastily surveyed the Cheney-Palouse scablands and even ducked into the Walla Walla Valley for a brief look around.
+There, he named the Touchet Beds at their type locality (Flint, 1938), the bluffs of the Walla Walla River south of Touchet, WA, noting the presence of "sedimentary dikes",

 The Touchet beds commonly exhibit zones of warping and folding, and very commonly are cut by faults and sedimentary dikes.
 Intense folding, including miniature recumbent folds and overthrusts, is confined to thin zones, a few inches to a few feet in thickness, of fine-grained sediment.
 As these zones are underlain and overlain by non-deformed beds, they are the result of contemporaneous deformation, probably by slumping and sliding of water-saturated silty on gentle subaqueous slopes.
 Similar phenomena have been observed in glacial lake deposits in other regions.
 The Touchet silt and sand along lower course of the Snake River, near its mount, lie in broad gentle undulations affecting series of parallel beds up to 20 or 30 feet in thickness.
 The undulations are 20 to 100 feet long, and have amplitudes up to 10 feet.
 Their axes are generally transverse to the Snake River.
 These structures, too, may be the result of flow affecting the silts, possibly analogous to the 'mud lumps' [sand blows] off the mouth of the Mississippi River.